 Product liability cases come in a variety of forms, including:

-If you or a family member have experienced one of these or any other product liability issues, reach out to a product liability law specialist at Russell & Hill, PLLC to discuss your legal options.
+If you or a family member have experienced one of these or any other product liability issues, reach out to a product liability lawyer at Russell & Hill, PLLC to discuss your legal options.

 Russell & Hill, PLLC can help if you need a product liability attorney in Seattle.
 Our attorneys have the knowledge, experience and skill to get a satisfying outcome for your product liability case.
 If you purchased a product that was defective—especially if that defect resulted in injury—you have the right to file a lawsuit against the manufacturer or retailer in order to recover damages.
 Damages are calculated by the courts and may then be paid to you in the form of a cash award, and we will work hard to get you every penny you are qualified to receive.
 We also do not charge any attorney’s fees until your case has been won or settled.
 Contact us today for a free consultation.